git-town/git-town/website/src/commands/contribute.md

 git town contribute alpha beta
 ```

-Check out a remote branch (that exists at origin but not on your local machine)
+Check out a remote branch (that exists at the development remote but not on your
-and make it a contribution branch:
+local machine) and make it a contribution branch:

 ```fish
 git town contribute somebody-elses-branch